-The week is underpinned by two main series of formal studies, with one or two additional standalone studies.
+The week is underpinned by two or three main series of formal studies, with one or two additional standalone studies.

 Informal group sessions for discussion and collaboration, sometimes practical (e.g. we've previously plotted timelines and charted maps).